 To determine the top ten (10) foreign languages of its service populations, OATH has reviewed data on how many trials and hearings have been interpreted at each of its divisions, and the languages used during those trials and hearings.
 This data is a good indicator of the languages spoken by each division's service population because OATH's service population is in large part made up of persons who are required to contact OATH's divisions to respond to charges that have been filed at each respective division.
 OATH has also reviewed City Planning data.
+A review of translation usage data indicates that the top ten (10) languages used by OATH are the same languages that are mandated by Local Law 30 and no additional supplemental languages will be needed.

-b.
-How OATH will execute the U.S. DOJ "Four-Factor Analysis."
+2. How OATH will execute the U.S. DOJ "Four-Factor Analysis"

 City entities have flexibility to decide what language assistance is appropriate for their service populations.
 In deciding, the agency must do an analysis based on the four factors set out by the U.S. Department of Justice (DOJ).
-Those four factors are: